Meorge/objection-godot/README.md

 >[!WARNING]
 > This is a work in progress, and is currently not suitable for general use.

-This project reads an XML file (currently with a hard-coded name, but will be changed in the future) and plays it out as an *Ace Attorney* scene without any user input, then exits automatically.
+This project reads an XML-like file (currently with a hard-coded name, but will be changed in the future) and plays it out as an *Ace Attorney* scene without any user input, then exits automatically.
-For an example of an XML script, see the `test_*.xml` files.
+For script examples, see the `test_*.xml` files.

 This project currently uses Godot 4.3.

 ## Roadmap

-### More Important

-- Animate "action lines" in the "zoom" view
-- Animate and add tags to support top-left label indicator
-- Implement gavel slam view
-- Implement verdict text
-- Replace current exclamation bubbles (animations on a still object) with an object moved through code
-- Improve interpolation for panning effect

-### Less Important But Would Be Really Cool

-- Add "new evidence" pop-up
-- Add support for witnesses (including multiple?) in behind-court shot
-- Add support for custom exclamation bubbles
-  - Font has been found; would need to make bubble background(s)
-  - Would need to confirm it looks OK enough to use
-- Perceive
-  - Would need to find assets
-- Mood Matrix???
-  - Would need to find/make assets (did not exist in DS games originally)
+See the [issues page](https://github.com/Meorge/objection-godot/issues) for planned features and fixes.

 ## Credits